Key Takeaways

 - Monthly mortgage payment

-- Property taxes (due twice yearly)
+- Property taxes (due annually)

 - Insurance premiums